Webhooks

 During development, use a tool like webhook.site or ngrok to inspect payloads before pointing the webhook at your production endpoint.

-To trigger a test event, send an onboarding to yourself and complete it — this fires onboarding.sent, response.submitted, and onboarding.completed in sequence.
+To trigger a test event, send an onboarding to yourself and complete it.
+This fires onboarding.sent, onboarding.started, response.submitted, and onboarding.completed in sequence.